Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

-First, note that $\mc{T}\subseteq\mc{S}_N$ is not a convex set.
-Thus, the convex combination of two factorizing distributions $T(W_1)$ and $T(W_2)$ generally lies outside of $\mc{T}$.
-In addition, every Dirac measure $e_\alpha$ factorizes.
-Intuitively, this is because each variable has a deterministic value, independent of all others, and it corresponds to the fact that (the closure of) $\mc{T}$ spans all extreme points of $\mc{S}_N$ (see Figure~\ref{fig:WrightManifold}).
-Because Dirac measures are the extreme points of the convex set $\mc{S}_N$, \emph{every} joint distribution $\wt{p}\in \mc{S}_N$ representing an \emph{arbitrary} coupling between variables can be written as a convex combination of Dirac measures
+Note that the submanifold of factorizing distributions $\mc{T}\subseteq\mc{S}_N$ is \textit{nonconvex}.
+Thus, convex combinations of two factorizing distributions $T(W_1)$ and $T(W_2)$ generally lie \textit{outside} of $\mc{T}$ and hence form a \textit{non-factorizing} distribution.

+In addition, we observe that every Dirac measure $e_\alpha$ factorizes.
+Intuitively, this is because each variable has a deterministic value, independent of all others.
+Because Dirac measures are the extreme points of the convex set $\ol{\mc{S}_N}$, \emph{every} joint distribution $\wt{p}\in \mc{S}_N$ representing an \emph{arbitrary} coupling between variables can be written as a convex combination of Dirac measures

-This particular representation of $\wt{p}$ is intractable, however, because it involves a combinatorial number of mixture coefficients $\wt{p}_\alpha$.
-To tame this complexity, we propose to represent mixtures $\wt{p}\in \mc{S}_N$ of factorizing distributions as measures $\nu\in \mc{P}(\mc{W})$ by
+This particular representation of $\wt{p}$ is intractable, however, because it involves a combinatorially large number of mixture coefficients $\wt{p}_\alpha$.
+To tame this complexity, the \textbf{key idea} is to \textit{represent mixtures $\wt{p}\in \mc{S}_N$ of factorizing distributions as measures $\nu\in \mc{P}(\mc{W}_{c})$} by

-This shifts the problem of parameterizing useful subsets of combinatorially many mixture coefficients in \eqref{eq:dirac_convex_comb} to the problem of parameterizing a preferably large subset of measures $\nu\in \mc{P}(\mc{W})$, supported on the comparatively low-dimensional manifold $\mc{W}$.
-The latter can be achieved by parameterized measure transport on the assignment manifold.
-A simple reference measure $\nu_0\in \mc{P}(\mc{W})$ is chosen and transported by the assignment flow \eqref{eq:AF-general}, reaching $\nu = \nu_\infty$ for $t\to\infty$.
-Parameterization of measures $\nu_\theta\in \mc{P}(\mc{W})$ is thus achieved by choosing an appropriate class of payoff functions $F_\theta\colon \mc{W}\to\R^{n\times c}$ driving the assignment flow \eqref{eq:AF-general}.
+This shifts the problem of parameterizing useful subsets of combinatorially many mixture coefficients in \eqref{eq:dirac_convex_comb} to the problem of parameterizing a preferably large subset of measures $\nu\in \mc{P}(\mc{W}_{c})$, supported on the comparatively low-dimensional manifold $\mc{W}_{c}$.
+The latter can be achieved by \textit{parameterized measure transport} on the \textit{assignment manifold} $\mc{W}_{c}$.